huirad/sec/schsm/NitrokeyHSM_PKI.md

     MODULE_PATH = /usr/lib64/opensc-pkcs11.so
     init = 0
     PIN = YYYYYY
+Note that this `hsm.conf` contains additionally some settings which are needed later for `openssl req` and `openssl ca`.

 And then try again, with the hsm.conf specified by the OPENSSL_CONF environment variable
 * ``OPENSSL_CONF=./hsm.conf openssl engine pkcs11 -c -vvvv``